HubRise/website/content/developers/api/en/orders.md

 Add or remove points to a customer's loyalty card(s).

-Each operation is linked to a loyalty card, uniquely identified by its name.
-If a card does not exist with this name, it is created automatically with an initial balance equal to 0.0
+Each operation is linked to a loyalty card, uniquely identified by its ref.
+If a card does not exist with this ref, it is created automatically with an initial balance equal to 0.0

 Each loyalty operation triggers the automatic recalculation of the loyalty card balance.